-Each conflict of interest identified will be managed and monitored.
-Ashmore may adopt the following types of procedures and measures when managing conflicts of interest:
+- 5.1 Ashmore senior management will give consideration to whether the potential for a conflict for interest may exist and, where this is the case, arrangements will be made to manage and, if necessary, monitor, the conflict in the most appropriate manner.
+Ashmore may adopt the following types of procedures and measures when managing conflicts of interest: - a.

-- 3.1.1.
 Pre-clearance.
-The performance of certain transactions (such as dealing in personal securities), or holding or taking up positions of responsibility (such as directorships), that may conflict with knowledge or duties to clients may be subject to pre-clearance. - 3.1.2 Control of information.
-Preventing or controlling the inappropriate exchange of material non-public information by adding the information to the Restricted List. - 3.1.3.
+The performance of certain transactions (such as dealing in personal securities) or holding or taking up positions of responsibility (such as directorships), that may conflict with knowledge or duties to clients may be subject to pre-clearance. - b.
+Control of information.
+Preventing or controlling the inappropriate exchange of material non-public information by adding the information to the Restricted List.
+Where relevant, Senior Management may determine that other or additional methods of restricting information are to be instituted. - c.
 Separate supervision.
-Ensuring that individuals within Ashmore on opposite sides of a conflict of interest are subject to separate supervision or reporting lines. - 3.1.4.
+Ensuring that individuals within Ashmore on opposite sides of a conflict of interest are subject to separate supervision or reporting lines. - d.
+Removal of linked remuneration.
+Removing any direct link between the remuneration of relevant persons within Ashmore principally engaged in one activity and the remuneration of, or revenues generated by, different relevant persons within Ashmore principally engaged in another activity, where a conflict of interest may arise in relation to those activities.

+- e.
+Restricting the exercise of inappropriate influence.
+Preventing or limiting any person from exercising inappropriate influence over the way in which a relevant person carries out investment or ancillary services or activities. - f.
 Segregation of duties.
-Preventing or controlling the simultaneous or sequential involvement of individuals in separate tasks or services. - 3.2.
-Ashmore Senior Management will give consideration to whether the potential for a conflict for interest may exist and, where this is the case, arrangements will be made to manage the conflict in the most appropriate manner.
-There are a number of committees that review Ashmore's internal organisation, for example the Audit and Risk Committee and the Systems and Controls Committee, and will make any necessary changes as necessary. - 3.3.
-It is not enough merely to implement one, or a combination, of the above types of control.
+Preventing or controlling the simultaneous or sequential involvement of individuals in separate tasks or services. - 5.2.
+Ashmore does not consider it enough merely to implement one, or a combination, of the above types of control.
 At all times, consideration must be given as to whether an appropriate level of independence has been achieved between the opposing sides of a conflict of interest.
-It may be necessary to adopt alternative or additional measures if appropriate to a particular circumstance. - 3.4.
-In order to ensure that conflicts are managed appropriately, internal procedures will be followed where they are already in place; should it be found that no internal procedures exist, then that particular conflict will be referred to the Group Head of Compliance and Senior Management in order to reach a conclusion or establish a suitable procedure or process to resolve or manage the conflict.
+It may be necessary to adopt alternative or additional measures if appropriate to a particular circumstance. - 5.3.
+In order to ensure that conflicts are prevented or managed appropriately, internal procedures will be followed where they are already in place; should it be found that no internal procedures exist, then that particular conflict will be referred to the G roup Head of Compliance and/ or Senior Management in order to reach a conclusion or establish a suitable procedure or process to resolve or manage the conflict.

-4. Disclosure of conflicts
+6. Disclosure of conflicts